 - get an infection at the site of the needle insertion

 - develop a bruise at the puncture site

 - have trouble stopping the bleeding

-If you test positive for HIV on the ELISA test, you might have HIV.
-However, sometimes there are false positives with the ELISA screen.
-This means that test results indicate that you have HIV when you actually do not.
-Further testing is required to confirm whether you have the disease.
-For example, having Lyme disease, syphilis, or lupus may produce a false positive for HIV in an ELISA test.
+If a person tests positive for HIV on the ELISA test, they might have HIV.
+However, there can be false positives with the ELISA test.
+This means that test results indicate that the person has HIV when they actually do not.
+For example, having certain conditions such as Lyme disease, syphilis, or lupus may produce a false positive for HIV in an ELISA test.

-Sometimes, HIV does not show up on the ELISA test even though you are infected.
-This can happen if someone is in the early stages of the infection, and his or her body has not produced enough antibodies to the virus for the tests to detect.
-This early stage of the disease, in which a person has HIV but tests negative for it, is known as the “window period.”
+Sometimes, HIV doesn’t show up on the ELISA test even though a person has an HIV infection.
+This can happen if someone is in the early stages of the infection, and their body hasn’t produced enough antibodies (in response to the virus) for the tests to detect.
+This early stage of HIV infection, in which a person has HIV but tests negative for it, is known as the “window period.”

-Although HIV is very serious, there is medication that can help prevent the disease from developing into AIDS, so that you can live a full and long life.
-The earlier you discover your HIV status, the earlier you can begin treatment to prevent health complications or transmission of the infection to others.
+Although HIV is very serious, it’s important to keep in mind that today there is medication available that can help prevent HIV infection from developing into AIDS.
+It’s possible for someone with HIV to live a long and full life.
+And the earlier a person learns their HIV status, the earlier they can begin treatment to prevent health complications or transmission of the infection to others.